For Educators

 Engaging Eurasia Teacher Fellowship

-Are you an educator who is interested in deepening your understanding of the history, culture, and current events of Russia and Eurasia?
-Consider applying for the Engaging Eurasia Teacher Fellowship (EETF).
-Over the 9-month fellowship, fellows participate in 8 content webinars, hearing from scholars with expertise on the fellowship topic.
+The Engaging Eurasia Teacher Fellowship (EETF) supports U.S.-based high school and community college educators interested in deepening their understanding of the history, culture, and current events of Russia and Eurasia.
+Over the 9-month fellowship, fellows participate in eight content webinars, hearing from scholars with expertise on the fellowship topic.
 Each fellow is expected to complete a final project–either curriculum development or a literature review on a question that develops during the course of the fellowship.

 The EETF is a collaboration between the Harvard University Davis Center for Russian and Eurasian Studies, the Center for Slavic, East European, and Eurasian Studies at the Ohio State University, the Center for Russia, East European, and Eurasian Studies at the University of Pittsburgh, and the Center for Russia, East Europe, and Central Asia at the University of Wisconsin-Madison.
 It is funded through a Title VI/National Resource Center Grant from the U.S. Department of Education.